 Generalized anxiety disorder is characterized by persistent, excessive, and unrealistic worry about everyday things.

-People with the disorder, which is also referred to as GAD, experience exaggerated worry and tension, often expecting the worst, even when there is no apparent reason for concern.
-They anticipate disaster and are overly concerned about money, health, family, work, or other issues.
-GAD is diagnosed when a person worries excessively about a variety of everyday problems for at least 6 months.
+People with the disorder, which is also referred to as GAD, experience excessive anxiety and worry, often expecting the worst even when there is no apparent reason for concern.
+They anticipate disaster and may be overly concerned about money, health, family, work, or other issues.
+GAD is diagnosed when a person finds it difficult to control worry on more days than not for at least six months and has three or more symptoms.
 Learn more symptoms.

 Sometimes just the thought of getting through the day produces anxiety.
 They don’t know how to stop the worry cycle and feel it is beyond their control, even though they usually realize that their anxiety is more intense than the situation warrants.